David Vuillemin: AMA career

 For the 2006 season, he rode for the Honda team but left the team due to differences of opinion with his team manager and, began competing as a privateer, riding a Yamaha YZ 450F.
 His improved results placed him 7th overall and 1st privateer.
 His best finish came at the Millville round with a 2nd place overall behind Ricky Carmichael and ahead of James "Bubba" Stewart.
+It should be noted, this is the infamous race where Ricky Carmichael lapped the entire field.

 Vuillemin switched to the MDK Honda team managed by former national champion Steve Lamson in 2007.
 His first race with the team came at the US Open in Las Vegas where, he led Carmichael and Stewart for half the race before falling to third where he would finish.
 Vuillemin finished sixth in the American Supercross Championship earning him the Top Privateer Award.
 He was seriously injured at the Millville round of the 450cc outdoor motocross championship and finished the season ranked tenth in the final overall standings.
 Vuillemin was never able to regain his successful form after his Millville accident.

 In the 2008 season, Vuillemin earned his way back to a Factory team racing for the Suzuki factory racing team managed by former world champion Roger De Coster in the Supercross and 450cc outdoor motocross nationals however, his season was marred by injuries and he made the decision to retire after finishing 8th in the 2008 450cc Supercross championship.